friendtech33-DAO/ft33-docs/docs/basics/migration.md

 ## What is the TLDR?

-* wsOHM V1 (wrapped, staked OHM) will be replaced by gOHM (Governance OHM).
+* wsOHM V1 (wrapped, staked FTW) will be replaced by gOHM (Governance FTW).
 They function exactly the same, but gOHM is set up for on-chain governance.
-* OHM and sOHM tokens will have their identical V2 counterparts.
-OHM V1 becomes OHM V2, and sOHM V1 becomes sOHM V2.
+* FTW and sOHM tokens will have their identical V2 counterparts.
+FTW V1 becomes FTW V2, and sOHM V1 becomes sOHM V2.
 * Token tickers will remain the same for V1 tokens.
-For example, after migration, your wallet will show "OHM" instead of "OHM V1".
+For example, after migration, your wallet will show "FTW" instead of "FTW V1".
 Make sure to update the token contract in your wallet with the [V2 addresses](../contracts/tokens) to show your balances.
-* When migrating OHM V1 and/or sOHM V1, you will get gOHM in return.
+* When migrating FTW V1 and/or sOHM V1, you will get gOHM in return.
 Although the token balance will be different (gOHM price is calculated differently, which is based on the Current Index), the **dollar amount remains the same.**
-* After the migration, OHM V1 pools such as OHM-DAI will utilize OHM V2.
+* After the migration, FTW V1 pools such as FTW-DAI will utilize FTW V2.
 This applies to new bonds as well.
 Partners like Abracadabra will only accept new deposits in gOHM.
 So, you will need to migrate if you want to use these features. **Otherwise, you can sit tight and migrate only when you want to.**

 ## What if I don't migrate?